Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Console"

-Re-exports all named exports from the "effect/Console" module as "Console".
+Re-exports all named exports from the "effect/Console" module as `Console`.

 **Signature**